Rate Limits

 Enterprise plans include options for increased rate limits and burst capacity

-• • Custom generation limits up to 100 requests/minute
+• • Custom limits up to 100 requests/minute

 • • Dedicated API endpoints for high-volume usage